quantify-os/quantify-core/docs/dataset_spec.rst

 Dataset
 ~~~~~~~~~

-The Dataset is implemented using the :class:`xarray.DataSet` class.
+The Dataset is implemented using the xarray :class:`~xarray.DataSet` class.
 Most concepts are translated

 Quantify arranges data along n-many X axis an one Y axis.
 The X axis represents the setpoints provided, which are tiled in the case of multiple dimensions.
 The Y axis represents the output of the Gettable.
-Both are numbered ascending from 0, and each stores information described by the :class:`quantify.control.types.Settable`
+Both are numbered ascending from 0, and each stores information described by the :class:`~quantify.measurement.Settable`
-and :class:`quantify.control.types.Gettable` classes, such as titles and units.
+and :class:`~quantify.measurement.Gettable` classes, such as titles and units.
 The Dataset object also stores some further metadata, such as the TUID of the experiment which it was generated from.

 For example, consider an experiment varying time and amplitude against a Cosine function.
 The resulting dataset will look something like the following: